kylemin/easy-flow-gpu/README.md

-Easy optical flow extraction from videos (sequence of images) with GPU
+Easy optical flow extraction from videos on GPU
 =================================================

 ### Features